BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/ULX3S.md

 insert the SDCard into it and replug it into the USB.
 The up and down buttons let you select the program, and the right button starts it.

+To compile all the examples, `make everything` in the `EXAMPLES` directory.
+Note: do not copy too many programs on an SDCard, `commander` display will not work if directory does not fit on a single screen (to be fixed).